Security Identity Relationships

 A group or granted security identity is usually related to at least another security identity (see Group and Granted Security Identities).
 Such relationships between security identities are crucial when determining the effective permissions of an item.

-Coveo Cloud V2 combines all security identity relationships to create a hierarchical representation of all security identities of a secured enterprise system.
-Thus, it can extract from this representation a list of all parent security identities of every single security identity (see Granted Security Identities).
-As explained under Security Identity Cache and Provider, this list is crucial because it is used by the index to filter search results.
+Coveo combines all security identity relationships to create a hierarchical representation of all security identities of a secured enterprise system.
+Therefore, it can extract from this representation a list of all parent security identities of every single security identity (see Granted Security Identities).
+As explained under Security Identity Cache and Provider, this list is crucial because it’s used by the index to filter search results.

 email@example.com is a group that contains groups

 John Smith and Barbara Allen are both nurses.